lydiaYchen/DDL24Spring/README.md

 <!-- /vscode-markdown-toc --><!-- vscode-markdown-toc -->

-# QPEC <!-- omit in toc -->
+# DDL <!-- omit in toc -->

-This repository contains the materials of the **MSc Quantitative Methods of Performance Evaluation for Computing systems** course running in fall 2023 at UNINE.
+This repository contains the materials of the **MSc on Distributed Deep Learning Systems** course running in Spring 2024 at UNINE.

 ##  1. <a name='Importantlinks'></a>Important links